 As a day trip, El Chiflon is most easily reached as part of a tour from San Cristobal de las Casas.
 It can be reached by public transport but will take considerably longer since you’ll have to transfer in Comitan.
-A tour from San Cristobal typical includes two hours there, which we found to be ample time.
+A tour from San Cristobal goes directly there and typical includes two hours at El Chiflon, which we found to be ample time.
 If you think you’d like to linger longer, consider basing yourself in Comitan for a few days, which will give you greater accessibility and flexibility to both El Chiflon and Lagunas Montebello.
 Or you can even stay in one of the cabanas at El Chiflon.
-But if trying to see El Chiflon in a day and return to San Cristobal, a tour is best.
+But if trying to see El Chiflon in a day and return to San Cristobal, a day tour is best.
 These tours typically include stops at both El Chiflon and Lagos Montebello on a long yet packed day.

 Public Transport to El Chiflon: You can catch a regular bus or colectivo from San Cristobal de las Casas to the town of Comitan, a nearly 2-hour ride.
 From Comitan, take one of the regular colectivos that depart every hour, which will bring you to a turn-off for the park, where you’ll need to walk about 15 minutes down the road to the actual park entrance.

-Day Tour from San Cristobal to El Chiflon: You can book a day trip from San Cristobal de las Casas to El Chiflon that also includes subsequent visits to many of the Montebello Lakes.
-Prices for the 13-hour tour are $300 pesos, making for great value, but just be prepared for long hours in the van due to travel times.
-We used Tours por Chiapas to book our tour, yet it is offered by many agencies and hostels throughout San Cristobal de las Casas.
+Day Trip from San Cristobal to El Chiflon: You can book a day tour from San Cristobal de las Casas to El Chiflon that also includes subsequent visits to many of the Montebello Lakes.
+Prices for this tour are $300 pesos when booked in San Cristobal, making for great value.
+Just be prepared for long hours in the van due to travel times.
+We used Tours Por Chiapas to book our tour, yet the tour to El Chiflon and Lagos Montebello is offered by many agencies and hostels throughout San Cristobal de las Casas.